horda-dev/dart_examples/counter/server/README.md

 ### CounterEntity
 **Location:** `lib/src/entities/counter/`

-Entity representing a simple counter with freeze/unfreeze functionality.
+An entity representing a simple counter with freeze/unfreeze functionality.

 #### Entity Commands
 - `CreateCounter` - Command to create a new counter with name and initial value
 - `DeleteCounter` - Command to delete an existing counter
-- `IncrementCounter` - Command to increment a counter by specified amount
+- `IncrementCounter` - Command to increment a counter by a specified amount
-- `DecrementCounter` - Command to decrement a counter by specified amount
+- `DecrementCounter` - Command to decrement a counter by a specified amount
 - `FreezeCounter` - Command to freeze a counter, preventing modifications
 - `UnfreezeCounter` - Command to unfreeze a counter, allowing modifications